-A federal Employer Identification Number, nicknamed an EIN, is the unique nine-digit number that helps the IRS identify your business.
+A federal Employer Identification Number, nicknamed an EIN or FEIN, is the unique nine-digit taxpayer-identification number that helps the IRS identify your business.
 Think of it as your company’s social security number: you use this number when you file and pay your business taxes.

 In your quest to get an EIN, you may also come across terms like FTIN (federal tax identification number), but don’t let them confuse you.
 Social security numbers and EINs are the FTINs for individuals and business entities, respectively.

 You’re required to have an EIN if any of the following are true:

 - Your business has employees other than you.

 - Your business is a corporation (like a C corporation or a S corporation) or partnership (both general and limited partnerships).
 Even a single-member LLC is required to obtain an EIN if it’s going to hire employees.